 The paper discusses the experience of voice in analytic listening, focusing on two vocal phenomena: vocal adhesive identification characteristic of autistic states, and the psychotic split between voice and meaning.
 A special attention is given to the difference between a lacuna “in the voice” and a lacuna “of the voice”, yielding two modes of intervention: interpretation of the voice, and interpretation through the voice.

-This workshop will present a therapeutic process of a three year old child on the autistic spectrum.
-It will offer an integrative view into the complex therapeutic process in our multi-professional psychoanalytically-oriented day care unit for young Autistic Spectrum Disorder children.
+This workshop will present a therapeutic process of a three-year-old child on the autistic spectrum.
+It will offer an integrative view into the complex therapeutic process in our multi-professional psychoanalytically oriented day care unit for young Autistic Spectrum Disorder children.
 Clinical observations from the therapeutic-educational environment will be presented by Orly Shalev.
 This part will briefly present a multi-dimensional picture of the child in the context of our psychoanalytic-developmental working model.
 It will be followed by clinical material from a psychoanalytically oriented psychotherapy, presented by Gal Meisels.
-A short theoretical discussion, reflecting on the presented clinical materials will be presented by Dr. Tami Pollak.
+A short theoretical discussion, reflecting on the presented clinical materials will be presented by Tami Pollak, PhD.